Gino Gradkowski

 Gino Gradkowski (born November 5, 1988) is an American football coach and former center.
-He is the offensive coordinator and offensive line coach for Rowan University, positions he has held since 2024.
+He most recently served as the offensive coordinator and offensive line coach for Rowan University, positions he held from 2024 to 2025.
 He was recently the offensive line coach for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football at the University of Delaware.
 He was selected by the Baltimore Ravens in the fourth round of the 2012 NFL draft.

 College career

 Gradkowski played college football as a guard and a center.
 He began his career playing for West Virginia University.
 He later transferred to the University of Delaware.
 He started all fifteen games as a junior.